agilegeeks/adaptr/README.md

 # Adaptr

-Adaptr is a small helper that allows for a smoother communication between client and backend.
+Adaptr is a small helper that allows the transformation of data received from a server to a more JS friendly format.
+It works in both direction..

 ### Usage